GDSC-NIT-Calicut/elevate-backend/How_to_Run.md

 `source venv/bin/activate`

+Make a .env file in elevate-backend/backend (the same folder as the manage.py file) and add CLIENT_ID

+`CLIENT_ID=your-client-id-here`

 Install the requirements whenever pulling from the repo to make sure you have all the required libraries

 `pip install -r requirements.txt`